-2 Including deposit model risk

-3 RBC ratio = economic risk coverage potential/economically required capital (including risk buffer).
+Including deposit model risk.
+RBC ratio = economic risk coverage potential/economically required capital (including risk buffer).

 Commerzbank uses macroeconomic stress tests to review the riskbearing capacity in the event of assumed adverse changes in the economic environment.
 The underlying scenarios take into account the interdependence of the development of the real economy and the financial economy.
 They are updated quarterly and approved by the Group ALCO.
 The scenarios describe an extraordinary but plausible adverse development in the economy, focusing in particular on portfolio priorities (e.g. export-based sectors in Germany) and business strategies of relevance to Commerzbank.
-Current adverse developments (e.g. the coronavirus pandemic) are also taken into account when creating the scenarios.
+Current adverse developments (e.g. rising energy costs) are also taken into account when creating the scenarios.
 Stress tests in the economic perspective cover a time horizon of 12 months.
 The scenario simulation is run quarterly at Group level using the input parameters of the economic capital requirements calculation for all material and quantifiable risk types.
 In addition to the capital required, the income statement is also subjected to a stress test based on the macroeconomic scenarios.
 Based on this, changes in the risk coverage potential are simulated.
 Whereas the RBC ratio is embedded into Commerzbank's limit system, guidelines for risk-bearing capacity are set as an early warning system in the stressed environment.
 The ongoing monitoring of the limits and guidelines is a key part of internal reporting.
 Defined escalations are triggered if the limits are breached.

 The risk-bearing capacity and stress testing concept is subject to an annual internal review and is refined on an ongoing basis.
 The development of the regulatory environment is also taken into account.
 In addition to the regular stress tests, reverse stress tests are implemented annually at Group level.
 Unlike regular stress testing, the result of the simulation - a sustained threat to the Bank - is determined in advance.
 The aim of the analysis process in the reverse stress test is to improve the transparency of Bank-specific risk potential and interactions of risk by identifying and assessing extreme scenarios and events.
 On this basis, for instance, action fields in risk management including the regular stress tests can be identified and taken into account in the ongoing development efforts.
-In 2021, an internal holistic climate risk stress test was carried out by the Bank for the first time in preparation for the ECB climate risk stress test which is to be conducted in 2022.
-Both transition and physical risk factors relating to default, market, operational and reputational risks were analysed on the basis of scenarios.
+In 2022 Commerzbank participated in the ECB climate risk stress test.
+In addition to a qualitative analysis of the status of the internal climate risk stress test framework, both transition and physical climate risk factors were analyzed in relation to counterparty and market risks on a scenario basis.
+In addition, Commerzbank conducted an internal reverse climate stress test for the first time as a strategic analysis of its own net zero targets for specific portfolios.